 Within twenty four hours of enrolling in your online TEFL course you will receive your login details for the INTESOL Online Campus.
 The course consists of ten modules.
 Each module has a lesson that you will study at your own pace and an assignment that you will submit for grading by your tutor.
 When your assignment has been graded you will receive a notification by email and be able to view your grade, plus any guidance and feedback, in your online grade book.
 The grade book allows you to easily monitor your progress as you work through the lessons and complete the course.
 If you happen to fail a module, don’t worry, you will be given the opportunity to re-submit your assignment after a little extra coaching.

 There are no final examinations.
 As soon as your last assignment has been graded you will be able to view your final grade in the grade book.
 Your final grade is calculated by taking the average of your ten grades for the ten assessed modules.
 This will be the grade shown on your Certificate in TEFL with TEYL.

 A low-cost, time effective format and accessible by anyone wherever they are in the world is the INTESOL online TP.
 All you need is a computer, webcam, headset and fast internet connection (see below for technical requirements).
 You will be given lessons to prepare.
 Your lesson plans and materials will be emailed to the Director of Studies in the school whose students you will be teaching.

 You will be asked to suggest dates, and lessons will be arranged at times mutually convenient for you and the school.
 You will be able to decide whether to do your lessons on the same or different days.
 You will also have the option of planning and delivering just one group initially so that you can draw on the experience to plan the following group.
-You will be expected to plan 6 lessons of 40 minutes each, 3 at elementary level and 3 at a different level.
+You will be expected to plan 6 lessons of 40 minutes each.
 You will be sent details of the lessons you must plan.